Pea Gravel Cost

 - Used around everything from swimming pool decks to paving stones, pea gravel is a great decorative element that comes in a variety of colors and can enhance the look of just about any outdoor living space.

-Pea Gravel for Driveways
+Pea Gravel For Driveways

 One of the most common uses for pea gravel is for driveways to a home or even a business.
 Pea gravel can make a rough driveway a little smoother for cars to use, and it can also prevent cars from getting stuck in muddy areas after a heavy rain.
-In order for the pea gravel to be most effective, however, it needs to be installed at least six inches deep and then compacted so that car tires won't sink into it when parked or moving.
+In order for pea gravel to be effective, however, it needs to be installed at least 6” deep and then compacted so that car tires won't sink into it when parked or moving.

 In order to clearly mark a section of a garden or a backyard as a pathway, pea gravel can be the perfect tool.
 Along with being incredibly practical, pea gravel walkways are very pleasing to look at and use.
 These walkways can also be a smart way to eliminate weed growth where people most commonly step, and they can cut down on the amount of maintenance needed in particular areas.
 Similarly, pea gravel can be used between paving stones that form a walkway.

-Pea Gravel for Weed Prevention
+Pea Gravel For Weed Prevention

-Pea Gravel for Playgrounds
+Pea Gravel For Playgrounds

 Families with children often turn to pea gravel for playground areas.
 Otherwise, a rainy afternoon could turn a charming play area into a messy mud pit.
 Having a layer of pea gravel means that rain is drained quickly and kids can get back outside just an hour or so after the rain has passed.
-Because pea gravel is rounded and less edged than crushed stone, it is also safer for children to play on.
+Because pea gravel is rounded and less edged than crushed stone, it’s also safer for children to play on.